Understanding Code Smells and How to Avoid Them

 Moreover, Smelly code can easily become rotten code, when not taken care of in early stages.
 One of the main causes of code rot is technical debt.
 Hence, it is advisable to periodically check and fix them to prevent both code rot and technical debt.

-Top code smells and how to avoid them?
+Top code smells and How to Avoid Them?

 Duplicate Code